geerc/www/gkapfham/_posts/2014-06-12-Schema-Testing.md

 Database applications are very common and there has been much attention to testing them and the individual database management systems with which they interact.
-Yet, there has been very little work devoted to testing arguably the most important artifact involving an application supported by a relational database&mdash;the underlying schema!
+Yet, there has been very little work devoted to testing arguably the most important artifact involving an application supported by a relational database &mdash; the underlying schema!

 The development of a database schema is a process open to flaws like any stage of application development.
 Examples of potential flaws in database schemas include incomplete primary keys, incorrect foreign keys, and omissions of NOT NULL